 You can use your child’s interests as the basis for:

-- increasing her confidence to use her skills in other environments
+- increasing confidence to use skills in other environments

-- developing her ability to follow instructions and take part in groups
+- learning to follow instructions and take part in groups

 - learning to solve problems